HOME GENERATORS SIZING GUIDE AND ADVICE

 of 50%.
 Aside from this, this calculation will work.
 However, for sizing a generator that will be connected to your house you need to know how your power consumption is split between two 120V lines.
 Below we'll show you how you can do it.

-For a complete step-by-step sizing procedure for different setups see our new 2015 Home Generator Guide
+For a complete step-by-step sizing procedure for different setups see my Home Generator Review

 DETERMINING RUNNING WATTS.